helbig-lab/STXBP1/README.md

 ## Comparative Effectiveness Analyses
 We've also included a set of comparative effectiveness analyses scripts, to determine the effects of certain ASMs on seizure frequency over time.
 All associated raw files are included in the [raw files directory](https://github.com/helbig-lab/STXBP1/tree/master/raw_files).
 These allow users to generate binned information on seizure frequency and medicaiton information in order to complete these analyses.

-* In order to run the comparative effectiveness analyses, ensure that the yaml file points to the correct directory for the comparative effectivness scripts.
+* In order to run the comparative effectiveness analyses, ensure that the yaml file points to the correct directory for the comparative effectiveness scripts.
 The default directly is ``` comp_dir: comp_effectiveness_analysis/ ```
 * After confirming the directory, run the [R file](https://github.com/helbig-lab/STXBP1/blob/master/master_config.R) (see below) to generate a the comparative effectiveness results file(s).

 ```